Sending a Marketing Campaign

 Once you've built your template and you're ready to send it just follow the steps below.

-- Select the existing template from the drop-down list and click Choose Recipients
+- First, select the template you'd like to distribute from the drop-down list and click Choose Recipients.

 Whilst much more effective than email, and significantly cheaper than snail-mail (traditional post) please be mindful that standard SMS fees apply.
 If you're keen to minimise costs keep your content under 160 characters (or 70 characters if you're using non-standard characters such as emojis) so that you only use a single message per recipient.
 Longer messages require more than one SMS to send.